awsdocs/aws-doc-sdk-examples/ruby/example_code/codebuild/README.md

-# AWS SDK for Ruby code examples for Amazon CodeBuild
+# AWS SDK for Ruby code examples for AWS CodeBuild

 ## Purpose

-This folder contains code examples that demonstrate how to use the AWS SDK for Ruby to automate Amazon CodeBuild.
+This folder contains code examples that demonstrate how to use the AWS SDK for Ruby to automate AWS CodeBuild.

 ## Code examples
-This is a workspace where you can find the following AWS SDK for Ruby version 3 (v3) Amazon CodeBuild examples:
+This is a workspace where you can find the following AWS SDK for Ruby version 3 (v3) AWS CodeBuild examples:

 ### API examples
 - [Build a project](./aws-ruby-sdk-codebuild-example-build-project.rb)